jokob-sk/NetAlertX/front/plugins/_publisher_mqtt/README.md

 ### Notes

 The first run will take a while, subsequent should be much faster because new sensors don't have to be created anymore.
+If the first sync times out, try to increase the timeout setting (default: 10s per device).
 A bit of background:

 1. The app keeps a hash of the sensors.
 The hash includes:
     - deviceId: Unique identifier for the device associated with the sensor.